10 Minute Quickstart Guide

 Universal API Connector

-- How to use context to pass in real-time information
+- How to use Context to pass in real-time information

 The movie data source